A Blanket of Snow and Relationships

 Relationships, with family and friends, are like a snowfall, whimsical with the delight of newness and, when fresh they are wishful and fun.
-Once trampled, it may show the neglect and dirt that can mingle into the clean white flakes.
-What’s special in the new snow, is that a sudden snowstorm brings people together forcing people to take care of their property and the surrounding areas.
+Once trampled, it may show the neglect and dirt that can mingle into the bright white flakes.
+What’s unique in the new snow, is that a sudden snowstorm brings people together forcing people to take care of their property and the surrounding areas.
 Snow puts everyone on alert to prepare for the upcoming storm.
-When the storm comes, while frustrated by the potential for danger and the disruption storms can cause to our plans, they mesmerize us the same.
+When the wind comes, while frustrated by the potential for danger and the disruption storms can cause to our plans, they mesmerize us the same.
 We are blissful with this fresh blanket that covers the little defects in our world.

 We could learn to motivate one another in our relationships with each other and with God.
 When things are light and fluffy, we can relax and take in the view and enjoy the thrill of newness.
 We have to say even when a relationship goes through terrible storms where storms hail from the outside with unpredictable forces others are due to minor neglects that can mount.
 While snow forms piles of unwanted dark snow in a parking lot, they are still worth the effort.
 We fall victim to the new snow getting slushy and wishing the slush to disappear but keep the pure white fluff.”
 There is a quick, slippery slope to, “Oh snow melts I will ignore the pile that is brewing for a while.”